 The "proxy authentication required" error (HTTP 407) occurs when npm cannot authenticate with a corporate proxy server.
-This requires configuring npm with valid proxy credentials.
+Fixing it means supplying valid proxy credentials to npm, ideally without leaking the password into committed files or shell history.

 This error indicates that your network requires traffic to go through an authenticated proxy, and npm hasn't provided valid credentials.
 Corporate networks often use proxy servers for security, monitoring, and caching purposes.
 When the proxy returns HTTP 407, it means npm's request was intercepted and credentials are required.
-Unlike HTTP 401 (server auth), 407 specifically means the proxy server (not the destination) requires authentication.
+Unlike HTTP 401 (which comes from the destination server and means the registry or destination needs auth), 407 specifically means the proxy server in front of you — not the registry — requires authentication.
+This distinction matters: a 401 is fixed with `npm login`/auth tokens, while a 407 is fixed with proxy configuration.

 npm config set proxy http://username:[email protected]:8080